eProsima/Fast-DDS-docs/docs/fastdds/transport/whitelist.rst

 Using *Fast DDS*, it is possible to limit the network interfaces used by :ref:`transport_tcp_tcp` and :ref:`transport_udp_udp`.
-This is achieved by adding the interfaces' IP addresses to the |SocketTransportDescriptor::interfaceWhiteList-api|
+This is achieved by adding the interfaces to the |SocketTransportDescriptor::interfaceWhiteList-api|
 field in the :ref:`transport_tcp_transportDescriptor` or :ref:`transport_udp_transportDescriptor`.
 Thus, the communication interfaces used by the |DomainParticipants| whose |TransportDescriptorInterface-api| defines an
-|SocketTransportDescriptor::interfaceWhiteList-api| is limited to the interfaces' IP addresses defined in that list,
+|SocketTransportDescriptor::interfaceWhiteList-api| is limited to the interfaces' addresses defined in that list,
 therefore avoiding the use of the rest of the network interfaces available in the system.
-The values on this list should match the IPs of your machine in that networks.
+It is possible to add the interfaces to |SocketTransportDescriptor::interfaceWhiteList-api| specifying the IP addresses or the interface names.
 For example:

+* Interface whitelist filled with IP address:

 .. tabs::